BIG-IP(R) Hosts Table Generated by FTBU on Fri Apr 27 11:03:03 PDT 2001

 The GateD daemon allows the BIG-IP Controller to exchange dynamic routing updates with your routers.
 Setting up the GateD daemon is a three-part task:

-GateD relies on a configuration file, typically named /etc/gated.conf, which can be relatively simple, or can be very complex, depending on the routing needs of your network.
-The BIG-IP web server includes the GateD online documentation (in the Configuration utility home page, under Online Documentation section, click GateD).
+GateD relies on a configuration file, typically named /config/gated.conf, which can be relatively simple, or can be very complex, depending on the routing needs of your network.
+The BIG-IP web server includes the GateD online documentation (in the Configuration utility home screen, under the Online Documentation section, click GateD).
 Note that the GateD configuration guide details the process of creating the GateD configuration file, and also provides samples of common protocol configurations.

 Once you create the GateD configuration file, you need to start the GateD daemon on the command line using the following command: